 Your computer is constantly recording the sites that you visit, and the pages that you read.
-Most of the time this is really useful.
-Web browsers store a history of pages that we have visited which can help us to find sites we visited days or even months ago, so we can easily find them again when we want to.
+Most of the time this is useful; web browsers store a history of pages that we have visited days or even months ago, so we can easily find them again when we want to.

 However, if other people have access to your computer or other device, you need to be aware that this browser history is accessible to them.